 Social Rapid adaption of the young population Low level of customer service Cross-cultural influence | Technological Strong IT workforce but less skilled people.
 Innovation in new designs and structures Advanced supply chain system |

-Environmental Green environment preference Lack of Recycling concept Climatic impact on the structure | Legal Taxation laws are not favorable in every country.
-Cost of labor Rules for clearance to establish a firm in a new country |
+Environmental Green environment preference Lack of Recycling concept Climatic impact on the structure | Legal Taxation laws are not favourable in every country.
+Cost of labour Rules for clearance to establish a firm in a new country |

 The market for electronic vehicles is exceptionally tough and serious for Tesla (Yoffie, 2019).
 In the competitive rivalry force, the impact of competition is examined in the automotive industry.
 The external elements liable for its competitive rivalry with Tesla are: